SSWConsulting/SSW.Rules.Content/rules/inbox-management-team/rule.md

 To mitigate this problem, organizations should have an Inbox Management team.
 This team should follow Scrum.

 ## ✅ Benefits of an Inbox Management Team
+- **Accountability**: Joining the Daily Scrums will ensure people stay focused on getting their inbox back to a manageable state
+- Sprint Reviews with the Product Owner will help people know whats important from there inbox
 - **Collaboration**: Team members can share best practices and tools for effective inbox management.
-- **Accountability**: Joining the Daily Scrums will ensure people stay focused on getting their inbox back to a manageable state

 ## How do you determine who joins the team?
 People should only join the team if they have 100+ emails.
-Anything less than that is manageable.

 To determine which people are in the team, create a report that tracks which employees have the most emails and make it someone's reponsibility to check this once a week.